iangow/wrds2pg/README.md

 Use an empty passphrase in setting up the key so that the scripts can run without user intervention.

 ### 4. PostgreSQL
 You should have a PostgreSQL database to store the data.
-There are also some data dependencies in that some scripts assume the existence of other data in the database.
-Also, I assume the existence of a role `wrds` (SQL `CREATE ROLE wrds` works to add this if it is absent).

 ### 5. Environment variables